-Linear Systems API
+API

-This is the base system for any linear single degree of freedom system.
-It can be subclassed to make a custom system or instantiated and the attributes and methods added dynamically.
+This is the base system for any single or multi degree of freedom systems.
+It can be subclassed to make a custom system.

-ParametersDict - A custom dictionary that contains parameters that do not vary with time.
+ConstantsDict - A custom dictionary that contains parameters that do not vary with time.

 CoordinatesDict - A custom dictionary that contains the generalized coordinate which varies with time.